stephenh/stephenh.github.com/_posts/2010-03-31-gwt-mvp-tables.markdown

 ---

+**Update 2011/12/29:** This post was originally about the gwt-mpv framework, which has since been rechristened Tessell, see [tessell.org](http://www.tessell.org).

-**Update 2010/11/30**: I've added docs for two approaches to GWT MVP tables: [row tables](http://www.gwtmpv.org/rowtable.html) and [cell tables](http://www.gwtmpv.org/celltable.html) in gwt-mpv. ([gwt-mpv](http://www.gwtmpv.org) is a framework to reduce the MVP boilerplate I complained about in this post.)
+**Update 2010/11/30**: I've added docs for these two approaches to GWT MVP tables: [row tables](http://www.tessell.org/rowtable.html) and [cell tables](http://www.tessell.org/celltable.html) in Tessell. ([Tessell](http://www.tessell.org) is a framework to reduce the MVP boilerplate I talked about in this post.)

 I'm building a GWT application and, per the latest [best practices](http://code.google.com/events/io/2009/sessions/GoogleWebToolkitBestPractices.html), using a MVP (model view presenter) approach.